 Indore cleanest city for 4th time in a row

-Indore was adjudged India's cleanest city for the fourth time in a row in the central government's cleanliness survey announced on Tuesday.

-Bhopal stood second in first quarter results (April to June), while Rajkot grabbed the second spot in second quarter results (July-September).
+Indore was adjudged India's cleanest city for the fourth time in a row while Kolkata was worst performer in the central government's cleanliness survey announced on Tuesday.
+In the category of cities having population more than 10 lakh, Bhopal stood second in first quarter results (April to June), while Rajkot grabbed the second spot in second quarter results (July-September) of 'Swachh Survekshan League 2020'.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)